School district to handcuff students only as last resort

 That lawsuit was filed against the school resource officer and the Kenton County Sheriff’s Department.

 The Justice Department helped officials draft a new policy for next year that bans isolating students and says they may be physically restrained only as a last resort.
-The district must also appoint an “intervention coordinator” to address student behaviors.

 Most Read Stories